-Here is another example of two pieces seamed with the mattress stitch.
+Here is another example of two crochet pieces seamed together with the mattress stitch.
 This is my Stripe Blocked Cardigan pattern.
 I used the seam on the sides, the underarm, and to attach the sleeves to the body.

-To seam your garment you will need a length of the same yarn your garment is made out of.
+For seaming crochet you will need a length of the same yarn your garment is made out of.
 Use the same color as well.